Skip to main content

 Analyst Summary

-Both Cogent Labs and Rasa compete directly in the NLP space, making this a head-to-head matchup within the same market segment.
+In the NLP market, Cogent Labs and Rasa represent two distinct approaches.
 Cogent Labs develops AI document processing and text analysis software with specialised capabilities in Japanese character recognition, handwritten text, and structured document data extraction, targeting the Japanese financial services, insurance, and government sectors where large volumes of handwritten and mixed-format documents require processing with high accuracy in Japanese scripts including kanji, hiragana, and katakana.
 Rasa builds an open-source conversational AI framework and an enterprise-grade dialogue management platform used by developers and large organizations to deploy contextual AI assistants.

 Metrics Comparison